puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 Solaris 10 SPARC systems are not affected by this issue.

+### Nonexistent manifestdir 500 Internal Server Error

+If you specify a manifestdir in `puppet.conf` that does not exist, a 500 internal server error will be raised on subsequent puppet runs.

 ### PostgreSQL Buffer Memory Issue Can Cause PE Install to Fail on Machines with Large Amounts of RAM

 In some cases, when installing PE on machines with large amounts of RAM, the PostgreSQL database will use more shared buffer memory than is available and will not be able to start.
 This will prevent PE from installing correctly.
 For more information and a suggested workaround, refer to [Troubleshooting the Console and Database](./trouble_console-db.html#postgresql-memory-buffer-causes-pe-install-to-fail).